Strumenta/Starlasu/docs/docs/code-generation.md

 - `println` is used to print a string followed by a new line;
 - `printList` is used to print a list of nodes; You can specify a prefix, suffix and separator;
 - `printFlag` is used to print a string if a condition (flag which is a boolean value) is true;
 - `indent` is used to increase the indentation level which will be checked by the `print` and `println` methods;
 - `dedent` is used to decrease the indentation level which will be checked by the `print` and `println` methods.

 ## Testing

 There is the need to know how the generated code should look like.

 For that unit testing can be done by writing the expected output in a file/string and comparing the generated output with the expected output using as input a manually created AST.

 It is also a good practise to have end-to-end tests, and one can follow 2 methods:

-1. **AST to AST testing**:
+1. AST to AST testing:

     - Parse an input file that contains the original code, obtaining a first AST;
     - Generate the code from this first AST, obtaining the generated code;
     - Reparse the generated code, obtaining a second AST;
     - Compare the first and the second AST.

 This testing method is useful to test large examples, where it is hard to write the expected output manually.
 It allows to test the code generation in a more abstract way, where we check that the produced AST matches the one we expect.
 Of course it lacks coverage for code styling and formatting.

-2. **AST to code testing**:
+2. AST to code testing:

     - Parse a string that contains the original code to the target AST representation;
     - Generate the code from the target AST;
     - Compare the expected output with the generated output.

 This testing method is useful to test smaller examples and cover styling and formatting of the code.
 It allows to test the code generation in a more concrete way, where we check that the produced code matches the one we expect.